The Mondo Esoterica Guide to:

 German Colloseo Film Region 2 DVD

-An exciting Viking adventure film, with excellent direction making up for an obviously low budget production and a hole-filled script.
+An exciting Viking adventure film, with excellent direction making up for a hole-filled script.

 Recommended.